Yandex Cloud

 • config_spec.version: New MySQL® version.

-The upgrade time depends on multiple factors, e.g., the amount of data or the number of databases in the cluster.
-The upgrade usually takes several minutes, and 10 minutes or more for large databases.
+The time required for an upgrade depends on multiple factors, such as the amount of data or the number of databases in your cluster.
+Usually, an upgrade takes a few minutes; for large databases, it can take 10 minutes or more.

 ExamplesExamples

-Let's look at a case where a cluster is upgraded from version 5.7 to 8.0.
-This scenario is particularly interesting because it covers the most significant changes in the MySQL® architecture.
+Let's consider the following example showing how to upgrade a cluster from version 5.7 to 8.0.
+This use case is particularly interesting as it covers the most significant changes in the MySQL® architecture.

 CLI